Joey Dorsey

-Richard Elmer "Joey" Dorsey (born December 16, 1983) is an American professional basketball player for APOP Paphos B.C. of the Cyprus Basketball Division A. He played college basketball for the University of Memphis.
+Richard Elmer "Joey" Dorsey (born December 16, 1983) is an American former professional basketball player.
+He played college basketball for the University of Memphis.

 College career

 During both his sophomore and junior years on the team, the Tigers ended their season in the NCAA tournament's Elite Eight.

 However, during his senior year Dorsey led the Memphis Tigers to the 2008 NCAA Men's Division I Basketball Tournament championship game with Derrick Rose and Chris Douglas-Roberts.
 The Tigers fell to Kansas 75–68 in overtime.

 Professional career

 Houston Rockets

 Dorsey was chosen as the 33rd overall pick in the 2008 NBA draft by the Portland Trail Blazers.
 After the draft, he was traded to the Houston Rockets in exchange for the draft rights to the 25th pick, Nicolas Batum.
 In the 2008–09 NBA season, Dorsey played in 3 games, scoring a total of 2 points, grabbing one rebound, and making one assist.

 The Rockets assigned Dorsey to the Rio Grande Valley Vipers of the NBA Development League.
 On February 5, 2010, after previously being called back up from the NBDL, Dorsey played a career-high 19 minutes and grabbed 12 rebounds.